El Camino College-Compton Center

 - EL Camino College is a multicultural district committed towards enhancing and facilitating learning in an environment that contributes to student success and academic excellence.
 El Camino College Compton Center provides our students the opportunity to acquire the skills necessary to work in a multicultural and global world.

-- The teacher population of 159 teachers has declined by 6% over five years.
+- The teacher population of 159 teachers has stayed relatively flat over five years.

 |El Camino College-Compton Center||(CA) Community College Avg.|